BarbaraJoebstl/deploy_ml_models/README.md

 Starter code for this project can be found here(opens in a new tab).
 Please download to your own machine first in order to begin the project.

+# HOW
+## Train the model
+run `dvc run` or `dvc repro`: this will run the stages as defined in the dvc.yaml and create a dvc.lock for the last stored version

+To store version remote with `dvc push` see also: https://dvc.org/doc/command-reference

+## Run the test

+-------------- INTRO UDACITY
 Working in a command line environment is recommended for ease of use with git and dvc.
 If on Windows, WSL1 or 2 is recommended.

 # Environment Set up